Homogeneity in Coxeter groups and split crystallographic groups

 \begin{lemme} Let $G$ be a hyperbolic group and let $H\subset G$ be a subgroup.
 Suppose that $G$ is one-ended relative to $H$.
 Then every non-degenerate $\mathbf{JSJ}_{G,H}$-preretraction is injective.\end{lemme}

-\begin{proof} The non-relative version of this lemma (that is when $H$ is the trivial subgroup) is an immediate consequence of \cite[Proposition 7.1]{And18}, and the proof works in the same way for a general subgroup $H$. \end{proof}
+\begin{proof} The non-relative version of this lemma (that is, when $H$ is the trivial subgroup) is an immediate consequence of \cite[Proposition 7.1]{And18} (this proposition applies because a hyperbolic does not contain $\mathbb{Z}^2$ and is $K$-CSA for some $K$ large enough), and the proof works in the same way when the subgroup $H$ is non-trivial. \end{proof}

 \begin{lemme} Let $G$ be a finitely torsion-generated group and let $H\subset G$ be a subgroup.
 Let $\mathbf{C}_{G,H}$ be a centered splitting of $G$ relative to $H$, with central vertex $v$.
 Then every $\mathbf{C}_{G,H}$-preretraction is non-degenerate (i.e.\ the central vertex group $G_v$ is mapped isomorphically to a conjugate of itself ).\end{lemme}